KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `support`: Guidelines and links of where to obtain support for a software component.
 - `support_channels`: Help channels one can use to get support about the target software component.
 - `usage`: Usage examples and considerations of a code repository.
-- `workflows`: URL and path to the workflow files present in the repository.
+- `workflows`: URL and path to the computational workflow files present in the repository.
 - `type`: Software type: Commandline Application, Notebook Application, Ontology, Workflow.
 Non-Software types: Static Website, Uncategorized

 The following table summarized the properties used to describe a `category`: